TL;DR

 The ABO antigens, designated as A, B, and O, are composed of oligosaccharides, complex carbohydrate structures attached to the surface of red blood cells.
 Their distinctive molecular configurations arise from subtle variations in the arrangement of these carbohydrate chains.

 Individuals produce antibodies to the antigen that they lack on their red cells.
-Landsteiner’s law states that, for whichever ABO antigen is not present on the red cells, the corresponding antibody is found in the plasma.
+Landsteiner’s law states that, for whichever ABO blood group antigen is not present on the red cells, the corresponding antibody is found in the plasma.
 Antibodies to A and B antigen develop in the first few months of life, without exposure to the red cell antigen, as a result of environmental exposure to bacteria.
 They are referred to as ‘naturally occurring’ antibodies.
-ABO antibodies are usually IgM but may be IgG.
+ABO blood group antibodies are usually IgM but may be IgG.

 The ABO blood group antigens are important for blood transfusions and for preventing hemolytic disease of the newborn (HDN).
 HDN is a condition that can occur when a pregnant woman has a different blood type than her fetus.
 If the mother’s antibodies cross the placenta and bind to the fetus’ RBCs, the fetus’ RBCs can be destroyed.
 This can lead to anemia, jaundice, and even death in the fetus.

 The genetics of the ABO blood group system are complex, but they are well understood.
-The ABO gene is a highly polymorphic gene, meaning that there are many different variations of the gene.
+The ABO blood group gene is a highly polymorphic gene, meaning that there are many different variations of the gene.
 These variations can affect the expression of the ABO blood group antigens and can also lead to the production of abnormal ABO blood group antigens.

 Naturally Occurring Antibodies